 The Mill House Restaurant

-This is a rare opportunity.
+This was such a rare opportunity that I am leaving my review in place so that you can appreciate the eating opportunities Maui has to offer.
 Everybody loves the idea and taste of “Farm to Table” Dining.
 The whole concept is attractive; eat fresh, clean food at its peak of ripeness.
 Seasonal food, no middlemen, no waste.

 A Table at the Farm